-There is a legal way in which many persons who are undocumented in this country can obtain status, within 18 months, without leaving the country, and without having any legal relatives in the US.
+There is a legal way in which many persons who are undocumented in this country can obtain status, quickly, within a few months, without leaving the country, and without having any legal relatives in the US.
 Even better, if they qualify, they can get status for their entire family.
 Often this is possible even if they are in deportation proceedings or were ordered deported in the past.